H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/Gitea-Runner.md

 ## Tips

-- For storage solutions like EFS, you can increase the number of replicas for scalability.
+- For storage solutions like EFS or RWX (Storage Classes that support RWX), you can increase the number of replicas for scalability.
 - Ensure all placeholder values are replaced with actual configurations before deployment.
 - If your Kubernetes cluster uses custom resources, such as EKS Auto Mode, it will become easier & effectively manage node pools for the runner in your infrastructure.